health-data-science-OR/coding-for-ml/content/03_mgt/03_pypi/01_pypi.md

 * Some extra help can be found here in the setup tools manual: https://setuptools.readthedocs.io/en/latest/userguide/datafiles.html

-### local installation and uninstallation of your package
+### Local installation and uninstallation of your package

 Now that we have a `setup.py` and have installed `setuptools` we can use them to install our package locally!
 Navigate to the repo on your local machine and run the command below.